samboers2/StudyGroup/README.md

 # StudyGroup
 an app where you can organize events to
-However threw that pencil, yo moms a hoe
+Whoever threw that pencil, yo moms a hoe